How to Detect Basement Floor Leaks

 How to interpret results:

-• If moisture forms underneath the plastic, it is coming from the concrete slab
+- If moisture forms underneath the plastic, moisture is moving up from the concrete

-• If moisture forms on top of the plastic, it is likely condensation from the air
+- If moisture forms on top of the plastic, humid indoor air is likely condensing on the cooler surface

 This test helps clearly separate floor seepage from humidity-related moisture problems.